NebulaOnion/threat-modeling-templates/README.md

 Contributing:

 If you make your own custom threat model and think other people might benefit from it, please make a PR

+File formats we aim to support:

+- ODT (Recommended)
+- PDF/A
+- DOCX
+- Markdown (MD)